Spectacular valleys in Expedition National Park. Image credit Banana Shire Council

 Explore Queensland’s Banana Shire Region

-The Banana Shire is the home of the Sandstone Wonders.
+Banana, QLD, home to the Sandstone Wonders, is truly a special place.
 Bastions of a world before time, more than 25 mountain ranges make up the area and for its sheer size and scale, it's known as the roof of Queensland.
 Gaping valleys and plains rise up to towering cliff tops, interrupted here and there by deep gorges, rocky outcrops and flowing, freshwater streams.

 Isla Gorge National Park.
 Image credit Banana Shire Council